Loss Of Appetite Due To Chemotherapy

 Read more about side effects of treatment

-• crackers with cheese and butter, or peanut butter or cheese spread
+• crackers with cheese and butter, peanut butter or cheese spread

 • pikelets or pancakes with jam or chocolate spread